-- 1. From a steady rest position, fire two or three rounds at a 100 yard target.
-Note the impact of the bullet on the target and adjust the windage and elevation dials as needed. - 2.
-To move the bullet impact, turn the windage and/or elevation adjustments in the direction on the dials that corresponds to where the impact point falls on the target (for example, if test shots are hitting low, adjust elevation "down").
-The adjustments on your riflescope model are marked in Mils (miliradians), and the point of impact at 100 yards will change by .1 MIL for each click of the windage or elevation adjustment.
-One full revolution of the adjustment=15 MIL. - 3.
-When the impact on the 100 yard target is satisfactory, switch to a target set at the desired distance for final zeroing.
+- 2. To move the bullet impact, turn the windage and/or elevation adjustments in the direction on the dials that corresponds to where the impact point falls on the target (for example, if test shots are hitting low, adjust elevation "down").
+The adjustments on your riflescope model are marked in MOA (minutes of arc), and the point of impact at 100 yards will change by 1/4 MOA for each click of the windage or elevation adjustment.
+One full revolution of the adjustment=15 MOA. - 3.
+When the impact on the 50-yard target is satisfactory, switch to a target set at the desired distance for final zeroing.
 Set the magnification to the desired power on variable power models.